tolicodes/articles/wip/modern-tdd.md

 There are also abstractions on each of these frameworks, which allow you to write the tests in plain English.
 I wrote one such framework, [PickleJS](http://picklejs.com)

+Note that you will need to write mocks for each API request your app makes, because a Feature Test should be completely independent from the Backend systems.
+Essentially, it should not test any part

 An example (using Cypress):

 ```